tammyk7/auction-mvc/java/hydra-training-modules/Module_2_Replicated_state_machines_and_distributed_consensus/Module 2.md

 - allows 1 or more clustered services to be run, with support for inter-service sequenced messaging
 - reliable, sequenced timers
 - very high levels of performance

-## What is consensus?
-Consensus refers to the process by which a collection of nodes reaches a consistent state regarding a given value.
-A consensus algorithm would be the implementation of this process of achieving consensus.

-### Why do we need consensus?
-Consensus enables fault tolerance in distributed systems by ensuring that every node agrees on a common value or state, even in the presence of errors and failures.
-If a node goes down, you can be assured that another node is running with the same state prior to the crash.
-This potentially enables you to resume your application as normal or at the very least reduce system downtime.

-### What are some consensus algorithms that I can use?
-There are two widely used consensus algorithms for distributed systems, Paxos and Raft.
-However, we will only be discussing Raft as this relates specifically to Aeron and Hydra.

-### What is Raft?
-Raft was created to be a more clear and simple alternative for algorithms like Paxos.
-It divides nodes into leader, follower, and candidate roles and uses leader election and log replication to ensure consistency and fault tolerance.

 ## Event-driven, event-sourced, command-sourced and command-query responsibility segregation (CQRS) architecture